-Supervisors shall receive an annual salary or per diem compensation which shall be full payment for all services rendered to the county, except for reimbursement for mileage and other expenses authorized below [Iowa Code §331.215(1)].
+Supervisors shall receive an annual salary or per diem compensation which shall be full payment for all services rendered to the county, except for reimbursement for mileage and other expenses authorized below [lowa Code §331.215(1)].

 Compensation for members of the board of supervisors is based upon a compensation schedule recommendation made by the county compensation board and submitted to the board of supervisors at the public budget hearing [lowa Code §§331.215(1); 322(6); 907; 321(1)(n); 905].
+If compensation is increased, a specific resolution must be passed. [lowa Code § 331.434(5)(b)].